 The operator must develop and implement strategies for the control of any risk to health or safety associated with employee fatigue.
 The strategies must include work arrangements that eliminate employee fatigue so far as reasonably practicable.

-The operator must arrange for ongoing health surveillance of an employee (and independent contractor) who:
+The operator must arrange for ongoing health monitoring of an employee (and independent contractor) who:

-- is either exposed to a mining hazard that could have a detrimintal effect on their health, OR
+- is either exposed to a mining hazard that could have an adverse effect on their health, OR

 - if in consultation with a registered medical practitioner, given the nature of the work, the health of an employee could expose that employee or others to a risk to health or safety.